joelsiby02/ConvoQuery/README.md

 # ConvoQuery - An app Designed for StoreManagers

-This application allows users to query a database containing information about their database, including their brands, colors, sizes, prices,stock quantities as well as their Business insigts
+This application allows users to query a database containing information about their database, including their brands, colors, sizes, prices,stock quantities as well as their Business insights in simple natural language

 ## Installation